ONSdigital/survey-assist-api/docs/gcp_deployment.md

 **Expected Response**: Successful SIC classification with proper authentication between services.

+**Data Loading Verification**: The deployed service will use the full datasets specified in the environment variables.
+You can verify this by checking the startup logs for data loading messages showing the local data paths.

 #### Complete Working Example

 Here's a complete example of generating and using a JWT token: